Note: This story was composed for a writer's challenge in which entries must be less than a thousand words.

 It started with the skin.

-Mary stayed up all night looking at it.
-Sometimes she got so close that the sleeping body would roll over and murmur, fitful and dreaming, so that Mary would have to stay absolutely still and quiet for a time.
+Elsa stayed up all night looking at it.
+Sometimes she got so close that the sleeping body would roll over and murmur, fitful and dreaming, so that Elsa would have to stay absolutely still and quiet for a time.
 And she would continue looking.

 The skin: It seemed a whole, solid thing, but up close she saw that it was millions of tiny pieces fit together in a way too subtle for the human eye.
 What a marvelous contraption; how could it be whole and yet still move as it did?
 Why didn't it break?
 And when it did break, how did it make itself whole again?